 Keep things simple and manageable.
 Test your craft ahead of time to make sure it works!
 In most cases, especially for the younger grades, it's helpful to have all the supplies organized before the party.

 Ideas: Create snowmen with styrofoam balls, pom-poms, and buttons or paper snowflakes.

 Plan a game or activity to work off some energy.
 Again, simple is best.
 Testing it beforehand is also helpful.

 Ideas: Snowball throwing with cotton balls, bingo, relays, or freeze dance.

 Some Fun Snacks

-Plan snacks that carry out the theme of your holiday and don’t plan too many choices because they will likely go to waste.
+Tip: Plan snacks that carry out your holiday theme, and don't plan too many choices because they will likely go to waste.

 Graham Houses For a Classroom Party

-The best idea that’s ALWAYS the hit of the winter party is simple gingerbread houses made from wholesome HONEY MAID Graham Crackers.
-These Graham houses are an easy way to keep the kids engaged – while making something yummy they get to eat!
+The best idea that's ALWAYS the hit of the winter party is simple gingerbread houses made from wholesome Graham Crackers.
+These Graham houses are an easy way to keep the kids engaged while making something yummy, they get to eat!